Master's Degree Programme in Exact Sciences: Materials Physics

 The Master’s Degree Programme in Exact Sciences has six tracks.
 A short description of this specialisation track is given below.
 You can find more detailed information on tracks from the specific site of each track by clicking on the links below.

-The studies of Materials Physics and Materials Chemistry give you an ability to understand and develop the properties of materials from molecules and nanoparticles via metals, magnetic and semiconducting compounds for pharmaceutical and biomaterial applications.
+The studies of Materials Physics and Chemistry of Materials for Sustainable Development give you an ability to understand and develop the properties of materials from molecules and nanoparticles via metals, magnetic and semiconducting compounds for pharmaceutical and biomaterial applications.
 After graduation, you will be familiar with the current methodologies, research equipment, and modern numerical methods needed to model properties of materials used in research and technology.

 Other tracks: